martinholecekmax/DeepSearch/README.md

 ```

 ## CLI Usage

+In order to use DeepSearch from the command line, you need to install the DeepSearch CLI from GitHub explained in the [Installation from GitHub Repository](#installation-from-github-repository) section.

 The another option for using DeepSearch is to use the DeepSearch CLI.
 The DeepSearch CLI allows you to use DeepSearch from the command line without writing any code.